meaneych/ChrisMeaneyBiostatsPortfolio/_pages/cv.md

 ======
 * 2010-2022: Biostatistician
   * University of Toronto, Department of Family and Commnunity Medicine
-  * Provide biostatistical consultative services to primary care scientists; assisting with planning/design, analysis, visualization, interpretation and reporting of study findings.
+  * Provide biostatistical consultative services to primary care scientists; assisting with formulation of research hypotheses, study planning/design, statistical analysis, data visualization, interpretation and reporting.

 Skills
 ======